danbee/cv/source/sections/_experience.markdown

 * Worked with a company that provides publishing services to musicians to upgrade their website to the latest version of Ruby on Rails.

-* Built a full MVP with sign up flow for a UK company offering mail order prescription medication using Ruby on Rails.
+* Built a full MVP with sign up flow for a company offering mail order prescription medication using Ruby on Rails.

-* Worked with a major health insurance provider in the US to augment their web development team.
-I worked on their marketing site built using React.
+* Worked with a major health insurance provider to augment their web development team.

 #### [Pixelhum](http://pixelhum.com)